ld-ing/qdhf/README.md

-# qdhf
+# Quality Diversity through Human Feedback.

-Quality Diversity through Human Feedback.
+The code will be released soon.